mverwe/ERP-matching/README.md

   * No: assign project to group
 3. If no project from top 3 is available, select a project randomly
 4. Calculate happiness factor of the student grouop
-  * {100,80,60,10} ponts for getting top {1,2,3,random} choice.
+  * {100,80,60,10} points for getting top {1,2,3,random} choice.
 Note: happiness scores are adjustable.
 5. Calculate average happiness of the student population when all groups have an assigned project.
 5. Repeat process thousands of times to find optimal configuration.
+For the optimal configuration we maximize the average happiness score.

 The full workflow can be run using `runMatchmaking.sh`.